-Tannat, with its roots in Madiran (a tiny village in South West France), might just be the next Malbec.
+With its roots in Madiran (a tiny village in South West France), Tannat might be the next Malbec.
 Why?
 Well, it has more gusto than Cabernet Sauvignon, and Tannat wines from up-and-coming Uruguay are surprisingly affordable!
 Here’s what you need to know.

 Fun Facts About Tannat Wine

 - Tannat made its first appearance on Wine Spectator’s Top 100 Wines of the Year in 2017.
 It listed #41 with Bodega Garzon 2015 “Reserve” Tannat from Uruguay (~$17).
 (Tried it – delicious!)

 - Tannat is a great value!
 A great bottle of Tannat will is priced between $15-$30.

 - Tannat has been touted as one of the “healthiest” red wine grapes, thanks to much higher levels of antioxidants (like resveratrol).

 - Newer Tannat vine clones are improving this wine.
 They maintain power, structure, and complexity, but roll back the frisky acidity and heavy-handed fruit profile.

 Tannat tastes range from red to black fruit with a decent dose of black licorice, vanilla, dark chocolate, espresso, and smoke alongside a signature note of cardamom and brown spices.
 Typically, the more oak-aging, the more spice-driven character the wine will carry.
 Likewise, the more maceration (time the juice spends swimming in the grape’s skins), the more intense the color pigments and tannins will be in the final wine.

 French Tannat From Madiran